MuistotKartalla/muistot-backend/README.md

 - token => Session Data
 - user => Session Tokens

 Stale sessions are removed from the user pool on login.
+Tokens are hashed before storage.

 ##### Databases